 - News and Events

-In 2015 mining accounted for 54 per cent of Peru’s exports making the resource sector a major contributor to the country’s national economic growth.
-Despite this, the contribution of mining to socio-economic development and livelihoods, particularly in the mineral-rich yet poor Andean highland regions, remains unrealized.
+In 2017, mining accounted for 59% of Peru’s exports; Peru’s resource sector a major contributor to the country’s national economic growth.
+However, the contribution of mining to socioeconomic development and livelihoods, particularly in the mineral-rich yet economically poor Andean highland regions, remains unrealized.
 These regions continue to be beset by poverty and high levels of mining-related conflict.
-Some of the underlying causes are historic exclusion of various groups (Indigenous peoples, women, youth); limited capacity and presence of government as an actor at subnational levels; lack of public participation in environmental assessment processes and planning of resource extraction; uncoordinated projects and narrow CSR approaches among corporate actors.
+Some of the underlying causes are the historic exclusion of various groups (Indigenous peoples, women, youth); limited capacity and presence of government as an actor at subnational levels; lack of public participation in environmental assessment processes and planning of resource extraction; lack of integration across sectors and uncoordinated projects and narrow CSR approaches among corporate actors.
 These factors underscore the systemic challenge for effective resource governance in Peru.

 Advancing more collaborative, inter-agency and participatory approaches to equitable governance, planning and practices, with a particular focus on impact benefit agreements, industry CSR practices, public participation in environmental impact assessments, and inclusion of women in decision-making.

 Working with local Peruvian universities for more engaged development work, research and partnerships.
-Co-Lab Peru fosters inclusiveness through innovative experiential-and community-based learning, and collaborative research that connects the universities and students with the challenges faced by the communities they serve.
+Co-Lab Peru fostered inclusiveness through innovative experiential-and community-based learning and collaborative research that connected the universities and students with the challenges faced by the communities they serve.

 54% of the 864 program participants were women.
 The CoLab Peru project has gender as an integral theme throughout the project, including making women’s concerns and perspectives in mining contexts more visible, such as gender-based violence; women’s rights; women’s economic rights and women’s participation in decision-making.
 It also develops women leaders’ capacities to strategically plan and address social, economic, and environmental challenges in these contexts.